-This photo shows crescent-shaped sand dunes in Chasma Boreale, a wide trough in the north polar region.
-Frost has retreated now, revealing dark-coloured sand.
+FROST ON THE SAND This springtime photo shows eroded dunes covered by carbon dioxide frost that is beginning to "sublime" away, or evaporate into the air.
+Retreating frost often leaves streaks on dunes, that look like works of abstract art.
+Polar dunes The northern polar regions are flat seas of sand swept by the wind, and dunes can take on complex and bizarre geometric patterns.
+Designs are especially spectacular in regions where prevailing winds change directions with the passing seasons.
+Dunes of the south polar regions are much smaller, and are usually found in craters and ravines.
+A NORTHERN CHASM In this photo, summertime highlights crescent-shaped sand dunes in Chasma Boreale, a wide trough in the north polar region.
+Frost has retreated now, revealing dark-colored sand.
 The curved side of each dune is facing the direction in which the wind is blowing.
 This side is known as the slipface.
 Sand and dust pile up here until the wind changes direction and forms a different slipface.